 Display website breadcrumbs in Google, Bing and Yahoo search results.

-Display lowest price, average rating, and availability in SERP.
+Display the lowest price, average rating, and availability in SERP.

 Include product rating when sharing pages on social networks.

-Rich Snippets Spamming is the most avoidable thing for any e-Commerce website.
-If Google detects some of the mark up on your pages to be using some techniques that are outside the Google’s structured data guidelines, for example marking up content that is invisible to users, marking up irrelevant or misleading content, and/or other manipulative behaviour, then Google will penalise your website and you will have to face a lot of loss.
+For example marking up content that is invisible to users, marking up irrelevant or misleading content, and/or other manipulative behaviour, then Google will penalize your website and you will have to face a lot of loss.